 Treasure Coast Children’s Museum

 Indian Riverside Park is also home to the Treasure Coast Children’s Museum.
 The Children’s Museum of the Treasure Coast offers children and families a hands-on experience with educational programs, cultural experiences, and interactive activities.
-Children can pretend they are shopping in a grocery store.
-They can pretend to be a firefighter, a train engineer, a doctor, dentist, or veterinarian.
+Children can pretend they are shopping in a grocery store or a firefighter, a train engineer, a doctor, a dentist, or a veterinarian.

 Children can see how the bones in their bodies move when they ride bicycles.
-To cap it all off, they have a huge pirate ship complete with shooting cannons.
+To cap it all off, they have a pirate ship with shooting cannons.

 There is a wide range of parks located in Martin County.
 From the Jonathan Dickinson State Park in Hobe Sound to smaller parks such as Shepard’s Park in Stuart.
-Most with the promise of relaxation and being as one with nature.
-Martin County is home to beaches, rivers, and natural habitat.
+Most promise relaxation and being as one with nature.
+Martin County is home to beaches, rivers, and natural habitats.
 Take some time and get out and enjoy nature.

-The Indian Riverside Park is located at 707 NE Indian River Dr in Jensen Beach.
+The Indian Riverside Park is at 707 NE Indian River Dr in Jensen Beach.